 That’s because all of the scenes inside Amanda’s home were filmed on a specially constructed soundstage at Sony Studios’ Culver City lot.

-The expansive set was almost 8,000 square feet which according to IMDB cost a whopping 1 million dollars to construct!
-And that was of course without a roof, any exterior walls or heating, plumbing, or electricity.
+The expansive set was almost 8,000 square feet which according to IMDB cost a whopping $1 million to construct!
+And that was of course without a roof, any exterior walls, heating, plumbing, or electricity.

 From the impressive open-plan kitchen and chic, yet cozy living area to the state-of-the-art gym and impressive gated driveway landscaped to perfection, Amanda’s house is pretty much the perfect getaway home.